Pacific Southwest, Region 9: Superfund

 - Soil and Sludges

-The principal chemicals in groundwater and soil are three pesticides, ethylene dibromide (EDB), 1,2-dichloropropane (DCP), and 1,2-dibromo-3-chloropropane (DBCP), which were used as soil fumigants, as well as the solvent carbon tetrachloride.
+The principal chemicals in groundwater are four pesticides, ethylene dibromide (EDB), 1,2-dichloropropane (DCP), 1,2,3-trichloropropane (TCP), and 1,2-dibromo-3-chloropropane (DBCP), which were used as soil fumigants, as well as the solvent carbon tetrachloride.
 Nitrate has also been detected in groundwater above drinking water standards.

-Subsurface soils in the area of the former disposal basin are contaminated as well as groundwater in the S-1, S-2 and A-1 zones.
+Groundwater in the S-1, S-2 and A-1 zones is contaminated with the above chemicals.
 The A-2 aquifer, which is the drinking water supply for the City of Davis, is not contaminated.

 Investigation and Cleanup Activities